-Ants are not a frequent pest in Arizona; however, when they do occur in a field they can be insidious.
-The harvester ant is primarily a pest during stand establishment.
-They eat the seedlings and will carry the planted seeds and seedlings back to their nest.
-When there are ants in a field typically there is no vegetation surrounding the ant hill.
-Ants generally will not cause damage to the mature brussels sprouts plant.
+Ants are not frequently a pest in Arizona; however, when they do occur in a field they can be insidious.
+Harvester ants are primarily pests during stand establishment.
+They eat seedlings and will carry the planted seeds and seedlings back to their nest.
+When there are ants in a field, typically there is no vegetation surrounding the anthill.
+Ants generally do not cause damage to the mature cauliflower plant.
 Ants can also be a pest to people working the field by swarming people and inflicting painful bites.

-Sampling and Treatment Thresholds: University of Arizona experts suggest that a field should be treated at the first signs of damage12.
+Sampling and Treatment Thresholds: University of Arizona experts suggest that a field should be treated at the first signs of damage 15.

-Biological Control: There are no effective methods for the biological control of ants.
+Biological Control: There are no effective methods for the biological control of harvester ants.

-Chemical Control: Hydramethylnon is often used to control harvester ant populations, by placing it around the ant hill.
+Chemical Control: Hydramethylnon is often used to control harvester ant populations by placing it around the ant hill.
 Worker ants will carry the poisoned bait back to their nest and distribute it to the other ants and the queen.
 Hydramethylnon, however, can only be used on bare ground, outside borders and ditch banks.
-Carbaryl is the only chemistry labeled for the control of ants within the brussels sprouts field.
+Carbaryl baits can be used within crop fields to control ant populations.

 Cultural Control: Surrounding the field with a water-filled ditch can help control ant migration into the field.
-This method, however, is of little value if the field is already infested with ants.
+This method, however, is not always effective as the ants are often already in the field.